ecs-org/ecs-appliance/README.md

         * ECS_SETTINGS
     * docker compose passes APPLIANCE_DOMAIN as HOSTNAME to mocca and pdfas

 #### Partitioning

 + default xenial cloud image partition layout:
   + dos-mbr
   + p1 Boot ext4 label cloudimg-rootfs (10G)
-  + used space ~ 900MB naked , ~ 1700MB with ecs appliance (currently, will grow)

 + developer setup:
-  + vagrantfile has grow-root baked into it, p1 will take all space, appliance will not create additional partitions
+  + Vagrantfile has grow-root baked into it, therefore p1 will take all space
+  + appliance will not create additional partitions
   + storage setup will create the directories but do not expect a mountpoint

 + production setup: